WHAT CAN I EXPECT DURING A TYPICAL BOWEN TREATMENT SESSION?

 HOW LONG WILL IT TAKE TO WORK?

 Clients may experience instantaneous relief/relaxation.
-In most cases, some level of relief occurs within a few hours and can be noticed over a few days following treatment.
+In most cases, some level of relief occurs within a few hours or can be noticed over a few days following treatment.

 WHAT EXACTLY DOES 'OPEN CONCEPT ENVIRONMENT' MEAN?

-Open concept environment simply means that other clients may be being treated at the same time as you are, in the same room.
-One treatment room in our center has 2 treatment tables, and the other treatment room has 3 treatment tables.
+Open concept environment simply means that another client may be being treated at the same time as you are, in the same room.

 WHERE DID BOWEN COME FROM?